 Eligibility to take the Final Exam.
-A student must have an average of 70 or higher in the Connect lab and a 70 or higher in the class work to be eligible to take the final exam.
+A student must have an average of 70 or higher in the Connect lab to be eligible to take the final exam.

 Lab Grades.
 At the end of the semester, each student will receive a lab grade.
 The lab grade will be an average of the scores for each of the Connect modules.